robot hand

 Well-structured, accessible content

-• clear content headings
+• clear, purposeful content headings

-• transcripts for video and audio
+• transcripts and captions for video and audio

-• metadata and descriptive alt text.
+• metadata and descriptive alt text

 This supports machine readability and natural language processing (NLP) parsing.